michaeljclark/rv8/README.md

 RISC-V Meta is a suite of tools that operate on RISC-V ISA (Instruction Set Architecture) Metadata.
-The RISC-V Meta suite of tools can generate RISC-V instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders and LaTex documentation (`riscv-parse-opcodes`).
+The RISC-V Meta suite of tools can generate RISC-V instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders and LaTeX documentation (`riscv-parse-opcodes`).

 The suite also contains simple decoupled libraries with an ELF parser, a functional meta data based RISC-V disassembler (`riscv-parse-elf`), a